marcominerva/SimpleAuthentication/README.md

 ## Contribute

 The project is constantly evolving.
 Contributions are welcome.
-Feel free to file issues and pull requests on the repository, and we'll address them as we can.
+Feel free to file issues and pull requests in the repository, and we'll address them as we can.